How to store your collectibles?

 When your collection reaches a certain value, you will want to look at security, as having a large amount of valuables stashed away in your house is likely to leave you unnerved.
 A bank vault is perhaps the safest option, but is also the most costly, and often buying a safe to put in your own home is far more realistic.

-Some dealers, us included, offer free storage when you buy an item from them.
+Some dealers, such as Paul Fraser Collectibles, also offer free storage when you buy an item from them.
 With this option, you can be sure that your collectibles are being looked after by experienced professionals in the correct conditions.